CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 * *Resource pooling* is the most fundamental characteristic, as discussed above.
 The provider abstracts resources and collects them into a pool, portions of which can be allocated to different consumers (typically based on policies).
 * Consumers provision the resources from the pool using *on-demand self service*.
 They manage their resources themselves, without having to talk to a human administrator.
 * *Broad network access* means all resources are available over the network, without any need for direct physical access.
 * *Rapid elasticity* allows consumers to expand or contract the resources they use from the pool (provisioning and deprovisioning), often completely automatically.
-This allows the to more closely match resource consumption with demand (for example, adding virtual servers as demand increases, then shutting them down when demand drops).
+This allows them to more closely match resource consumption with demand (for example, adding virtual servers as demand increases, then shutting them down when demand drops).
 * *Measured service* meters what is provided, to ensure consumers only use what they are allotted, and to, if needed, charge them for it.
 This is where the term *utility computing* comes from, since computing resources can now be consumed like water and electricity, with the client only paying for what they use.

 ISO/IEC 17788 lists six key characteristics, the first five of which are identical to the NIST characteristics.
 The only addition is *multi-tenancy* as separate from resource pooling.